Tropical Storm Conson

-Severe Tropical Storm Conson, known in the Philippines as Typhoon Jolina, was a strong tropical cyclone that impacted the central Philippines and Vietnam during the 2021 Pacific typhoon season.
-Being the thirteenth named storm of the said event, Conson originated as a low-pressure area first monitored approximately 500 km west of Guam.
-It formed as a tropical depression over the Pacific Ocean on September 5, 2021.
-As it formed within the Philippine Area of Responsibility, the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) named the storm Jolina.
+Severe Tropical Storm Conson (transliterated from Vietnamese Côn Sơn), known in the Philippines as Typhoon Jolina, was a strong tropical cyclone that impacted the central Philippines and Vietnam during early September 2021.
+The thirteenth named storm of the annual typhoon season, Conson originated from a low-pressure area approximately 500 km west of Guam.
+It strengthened into a tropical depression on September 5, and as it formed within the Philippine Area of Responsibility (PAR), the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) named the system Jolina.
 Over the next day, it intensified into a tropical storm and was named Conson by the Japan Meteorological Agency (JMA).
 As the storm neared Samar Island, it intensified into a severe tropical storm, and later into a typhoon according to the PAGASA prior to its first landfall in Eastern Samar.
-The storm retained its strength as it crossed Visayas and later Calabarzon before weakening over Manila Bay prior to its final landfall in Bataan.
-It subsequently emerged into the South China Sea where it struggled to reintensify further.
-It then weakened into a tropical depression just offshore of Vietnam before moving ashore near Da Nang.
-It then rapidly weakened before dissipating on September 13.
+The storm retained its strength as it crossed the Visayas, and later, Calabarzon before weakening over Manila Bay prior to its final landfall in Bataan.
+It subsequently emerged into the South China Sea, where it struggled to further reintensify.
+Conson was then downgraded to a tropical depression just offshore of Vietnam before moving ashore near Da Nang, rapidly weakening before dissipating on September 13.